markrshaw99/The-Mind-Garden/README.md

 ### Planning and Iterative Refinement

-During the development phase, I engaged in thorough design planning and concept exploration to determine the best ways to organize content, interactivity, and navigation.
+During the development phase, I engaged in thorough design planning and concept exploration to determine the best ways to organise content, interactivity, and navigation.
 This preliminary work guided decisions on layout, interactive elements, and visual styles.
 Iterative testing helped ensure that the final product delivers a seamless, intuitive experience, with immediate feedback for actions and consistent aesthetics across all devices.
 ### Outcome and Testing

 #### User Engagement: